TangentFoxy/docker-compose/audiobookshelf/ReadMe.md

 doesn't recognize**.
 Thankfully, I had backups, but I have to set up all of the metadata around this all over again now.

+**WARNING**: Audiobookshelf doesn't clean up after itself, so when you modify or remove items, it will bloat over time.
+I should replace it.

 ## Setup
 During initial setup, you will be asked to create a library.
 I just call it "Books", use `/audiobooks` for the path, and leave everything else at default.